 Fostering a child is another topic covered in this section.
 There is expert advice provided about surrogacy.
 Find out what are the legal rights for a surrogate mother.

-APPLY TO ADOPT A CHILD: There are several options for child adoption in the UK.
-You can apply to adopt a child through your local council or through a voluntary adoption agency.
-If you use your council for child adoption, you should be at least 21 years old.
+ADOPTING A CHILD: There are several options for child adoption in the United Kingdom.
+You can apply to adopt a child through the council or through a voluntary adoption agency.

-APPLY TO FOSTER A CHILD: Fostering a child in the UK can be a rewarding experience.
-You can apply to foster a child through your local council.
-The social services department of your local council will help you become a foster carer.
+FOSTER A CHILD: Fostering a child can be a rewarding experience.
+You can apply to foster a child through your council in the United Kingdom.

 APPLY FOR A PARENTAL ORDER: Check how to become the legal parent of a child in the United Kingdom.
 Find out how to get a parental order using the C52 acknowledgement form.